-Phyllis founded the UnCaged Toy Piano, a composition competition to further expand the repertoire for toy piano.
-The Chicago Reader says that Phyllis has “become one of the world’s leading proponents of the toy piano.”
+Phyllis founded the UnCaged Toy Piano, a composition call-for-scores to further expand the repertoire for toy piano.
+UnCaged welcomes composers of all ages and backgrounds to consider the many artistic possibilities in the toy piano.
+The Chicago Reader states that Phyllis has “become one of the world’s leading proponents of the toy piano.”
 The competition has received works from composers all around the world and these compositions become an integral part of her repertoire.
-In 2013, Phyllis hosted the 2nd three-day UnCaged Toy Piano Festival in New York City, inviting 10 different artists in three different venues.
+In 2013, Phyllis hosted the 2nd three-day UnCaged Toy Piano Festival in New York City, inviting ten different artists in three different venues.
 To find out more about the call for scores, please visit uncagedtoypiano.org

 With a long affection towards miniature theater, Phyllis has created numerous works with her partner /video artist/electronic musician, Rob Dietz.
 The duo received a NYSCA grant (via Concert Artist Guild) to create the Looking Glass ReWondered that was premiered in 2010 at the Voorhees Theater.
 They have also created The Memoirist, Pearlessence, Chroma, Carousels, and most recently, The Slumber Thief, a 2012 commissioned work by Opera Cabal’s Opera Shop program.

 Phyllis is one of the founding members of ICE (International Contemporary Ensemble), a New York-based collective dedicated to the performance and promotion of new works.
 Phyllis was selected as one of the composer/artist for the inaugural ICElab Series, a model for commissioning and developing new works.
 Her ICElab chamber pieces were performed at the 2013 Lincoln Center’s Mostly Mozart Festival, Atlas Performing Arts, (DC) and the Museum of Contemporary Art in Chicago.